anilkpatro/matlab-mcp-core-server/README.md

 # MATLAB MCP Core Server

-Run MATLAB® using AI applications.
+Run MATLAB® using AI applications with the official MATLAB MCP Server from MathWorks®.
 The MATLAB MCP Core Server allows your AI applications to:

 - Start and quit MATLAB.
 - Write and run MATLAB code.